 Preparing for an out of state move is no easy task.
-It takes time and effort, and you want to be sure that you have enough money saved to accomplish the move and take care of problems that may arise in the meantime.
-When you are looking for moving out of state, you want to be sure that you have everything in order before moving day comes around.
+It takes time and effort, and you want to be sure that you have enough money saved to accomplish your move and take care of any problems that may arise in the meantime.

 How Much Does it Cost to Move to Another State?

 |# of Miles||1 bedroom||2-3 bedrooms||4-5 bedrooms|

 |250 miles||$1200 to $2,300||$1,600 to $3,950||$2,050 to $5,200|